chetnashah/js-work/jsArrays.md

 ### slice

-The `slice()` method returns a shallow copy of a portion of an array into a new array object selected from `begin` to `end` (end not included) where begin and end represent the index of items in that array.
+The `slice()` method returns a `shallow copy` of a portion of an array into a new array object selected from `begin` to `end` (end not included) where begin and end represent the index of items in that array.

+slice does not alter the original array.
+It returns a shallow copy of elements from the original array.
+Elements of the original array are copied into the returned array as follows:

+For objects, slice copies object references into the new array.
+Both the original and new array refer to the same object.
+If an object changes, the changes are visible to both the new and original arrays.
+For strings, numbers and booleans (not String, Number and Boolean objects), slice copies the values into the new array.
+Changes to the string, number, or boolean in one array do not affect the other array.

 ```js
 arr.slice([begin[, end]])  // note begin, end are both optional